 Pay attention to the differences in your water.
 Don't just read that spring water is better than well water.
 Instead, gather water from a well and, if possible, from a spring and then taste them side by side.
 Use them for different teas.
 The best water for one kind of tea may not necessarily be the best for another.
-Lu Yu wrote another, now lost, book on water for tea.
-These old lists of which water was ideal for which tea were composed out of real, practical and experiential wisdom.
-The tea mystics of the dynasties were out experimenting with different water/tea combinations, so why should we do any less?
+The tea mystics of the dynasties were out experimenting with different water and tea combinations, so why should we do any less?
 Sure, we have less variety to choose from, but that doesn't mean we shouldn't try to find the best of what is available to us.

-In general, waters that move a bit are ideal.
-But you also don't want water that is crashing, expending its Qi.
+In general, waters that move a bit are ideal, but you don't want water that is crashing, expending its Qi.
 The water should not be too still either.
 It is also helpful if there are some minerals in the water-too little and it will seem flat, too much and it will be heavy and cloudy, leaving residue behind on your teaware and a flavor in your tea.
-Pay attention to the differences between water drawn at different times of day.
+Also, pay attention to the differences between water drawn at different times of day.
 There is an amazing quality to dawn water, as it is full of the Yang energy of an awakening world.
-It is deeper and richer than water from the same source gathered in the afternoon or evening.
+It is deeper and richer than water from the same spring gathered in the afternoon or evening.

 When tasting different waters, we look for water that is smooth and rich.
 Pay attention to texture in your mouth.
-Roll it around in your mouth, without slurping or aerating it.
-It should feel silky and smooth, as if the atoms are together and aligned.
+Roll it around, without slurping or aerating it.
+Good water feels silky and smooth, as if the atoms are together and aligned.
 After you swallow, is there a pinch in your throat?
-Good water slides down comfortably.
+No?
+Well, good water slides down comfortably.
 It also coats your mouth and throat, lingering for a long time.
 How long can you feel the water throughout your mouth after you have swallowed it?
 Great water also quenches your thirst deeply.
-After we hike up the many hundreds of steps to our favorite spring on a hot day, we are sweating and thirsty.
-Even a single, small metal cup of this spring water completely quenches your thirst and penetrates deeply into every part of your body.
-Finally, try different waters with a tea that you are incredibly familiar with.
+After hiking up the many hundreds of steps on a hot morning, we are often sweating and thirsty.
+Even a single, small metal cup of this spring water completely quenches the thirst and penetrates deeply into every part of the body.
+To really test a water, try it with a tea that you are incredibly familiar with.
 In this way, you will surely find a water that is ideal for you.